 TIP: Always rub your zest into the sugar first!

 This is the quickest way to get maximum flavour out of your ingredients.
-By rubbing the zest into the sugar it massages it and releases the citrus oils from the skin which boosts the flavour.
+Rubbing the zest into the sugar massages it and releases the citrus oils from the skin which boosts the flavour.
 Win!

 If doing this by hand, don't whisk for less than a minute.
 We want lots of air in the mixture!
 This is your arm workout for the day!
 (Images 3 & 4)

 STEP 4.
 Mix in yogurt and oil.
 Add the yogurt and the oil into the mixing bowl and whisk until just combined (Images 5 & 6).

 STEP 5.
 Sift in dry ingredients.
 Keep it simple and sift the dry ingredients directly into our mixing bowl (less washing up).
 Sift the flour, cocoa powder, baking powder, and salt through a fine-mesh sieve onto the mixture.
 (Image 7 ).